alexanderames/offerFeature/offer.md

 I will be using GraphQL because it is a clear, concise way to emit JSON data.
 Before I could do that though I needed to turn this Rails App into an API only application.
 I did this following [these steps](https://hashrocket.com/blog/posts/how-to-make-rails-5-api-only).

-In order to see the JSON schema, run the server and go to <http://localhost:3000/graphiql>.
+In order to see the JSON schema, run the server, go to <http://localhost:3000/graphiql>, and the schema is on the right-hand side.

 ## Build a single page application (SPA) using a JavaScript frontend framework or library

+### React-Client

+I built the frontend with `create-react-app` and stored it in the directory `react-client`.

 ## Asynchronously request the data needed for your SPA from your Rails API